tasuki/lsg/english.md

 ## How to register

-Send an email to: palaska@poczta.onet.pl with the following information:
+Send an email to: chrobjac@poczta.onet.pl with the following information:

 > Full name:
 > Staying from/till: